Welcome to our Year 5 Class Page

 In this theme we will cover the following Learning Objectives:

-Hi34 Investigate events in the past using primary and secondary sources
+Ge45 Investigate using an increasing range of primary and secondary sources of information

 Hi35 Identify and describe reasons for and results of historical events, situations and changes

-Sc40 Carry out a range of scientific investigations
+Sc40 Carry out a range of scientifc investigations

 Knowledge Organisers / Curriculum Letter to Parents / Carers